Find Affordable College Courses

 Cleveland, OH

 Our analysis found Cleveland State University to be the most popular school for information science students who want to pursue a bachelor’s degree in Ohio.
-Cleveland State University is a fairly large public school located in the city of Cleveland.
+Cleveland State University is a large public school located in the large city of Cleveland.

 Women make up 29% of the IS majors at the school.